 6765-6773 HOLLYWOOD BOULEVARD

 The Snow White Cafe is a strangely charming tourist bar decorated with a Snow White motif.
 Walt Disney being famously litigious, it’s natural to wonder why this place is allowed to feature a host of Disney characters.
 Several explanations exist.
 One story has it that it was here that Walt Disney wrote the screenplay for Snow White and the Seven Dwarfs here — never mind that Disney didn’t write Snow White and the Seven Dwarfs — rather it was adapted from a Grimms’ Fairy Tale by Ted Sears, Richard Creedon, Otto Englander, Dick Rickard, Earl Hurd, Merrill De Maris, Dorothy Ann Blank, and Webb Smith.
-Another story has to do with it being the supposed location of an after-party for the film, at which point it was painted by the animators — but any story connecting the bar’s existence to the creation of the film is dubious since the film opened in 1937 and the bar in 1946.
+Another story has to do with it being the supposed location of an after-party for the film, at which point it was painted by the animators — but any story connecting the bar’s existence to the creation of the film is dubious since the film opened in 1937 and the building was constructed in 1946 and was home to the Snow White Waffle Shop until at least 1953, when owner Milton M. Feldstein mortgaged it.

 FIRST NATIONAL BANK OF HOLLYWOOD